hung1m/hung1m/README.md

 # Hi, I' Alex Hung

-I am a full-stack software engineer and leader with over 20 years of exp, spanning roles from system admin and dba to software development and management.
+I am a software engineer and leader with over 20 years of exp, spanning roles from system admin and dba to software development and management.
 I have worked with diverse enterprise systems and tech stacks, including Java, PHP, .NET, Node.js, Python, and Golang

 This background provides a significant advantage in complex integration projects, allowing me to quickly identify root causes of issues and maintain an architectural mindset adaptable to a company's evolving needs.